-Due to the complexity of the process for most people there is no choice but to put the handling of the estate into an attorney’s hands.
+Due to the complexity of the process for most people, there is no choice but to put the handling of the estate into an attorney’s hands.
 The legal fees come off the top of the estate and can be more than expected.
-Often times the cost to probate an estate can be 5-10% of the total value of the estate.
+Often the cost to probate an estate can be 5-10% of the total value of the estate, it depends on the state of residence of the deceased.
 Like all complicated issues, it all depends on the circumstances.

 • Attorneys love probate.

 It is a cash generator for them because there is no worry about payment; it comes from the estate.
 Also, attorneys who specialize in probate have the process down to a system that can be mostly automated.
 Forms are pre-set and easy to designate to an assistant or office staff.

 Because of the nature of a decedent’s last will and testament, all states require an open court appearance.
 These appearances can delay probate due to schedules and disclosures.

 Here is a link to more information: https://www.nolo.com/legal-encyclopedia/probate-faq.html